Our Approach

 Our capacity development work includes:

-Online learning through the IMCS Network Learning Portal, which hosts courses, reference materials and applied resources that members can use at their own pace and adapt to their context.
+- Online learning through the IMCS Network Learning Portal, which hosts courses, reference materials and applied resources that members can use at their own pace and adapt to their context.

-Workshops and applied exercises that the Network develops, co-designs or contributes to, grounded in real cases and operational decision making.
+- Workshops, trainings and applied exercises that the Network develops, co-designs or contributes to, grounded in real cases and operational decision making.

-Resources and guidance developed for the field, such as inspection manuals, technical briefs and reference materials that support consistent practice across regions.
+- Resources and guidance developed for the field, such as inspection manuals, technical briefs and reference materials that support consistent practice across regions.

-Why this matters
+Why it matters

-Our Aspiration
+Our aspiration

 Principles

-| Principle | What it means in practice |
+| Principle | What it means |

-| Needs driven and member grounded | We only engage where there is a clearly defined operational need, shaped by member priorities and real world constraints.
-We start with task and gap analysis before any design decisions are made. |
+| Needs driven and grounded in reality | We only engage where there is a clearly defined operational need, shaped by national and regional priorities and real world constraints.
+We start with task and gap analysis before design decisions are made. |

 | Active learning only | We do not support passive learning environments.
 If an activity is primarily presentation based, we will either reshape it into active learning or we will not participate.
 IMCS Network engagement must involve applied learning methods such as scenarios, simulations, case based problem solving, and structured peer exchange. |

 | Designed for real world application | Learning must reflect operational realities, legal context, institutional roles, and constraints.
-We prioritise real cases and practical decision making over abstract concepts or generic tool demonstrations. |
+We prioritise real cases and practical application over abstract concepts or generic presentations. |

 | Prepared participation | Participants should arrive ready to engage.
-Where there is an in person component, it should be supported by pre engagement materials that build a shared baseline and enable more advanced applied work during live sessions. |
+Where there is an in-person component, it should be supported by pre engagement materials that build a shared baseline and enable more advanced applied work during live sessions. |

-| Alignment and duplication | The Network actively reduces duplication by connecting training efforts across organisations and regions, and by promoting shared approaches, shared resources, and complementary roles. |
+| Alignment and duplication | The Network actively reduces duplication by connecting capacity development efforts across agencies, organisations and regions, and by promoting shared approaches, shared resources, and complementary roles. |

 | Diverse expertise and representation | Capacity development should reflect the community it serves.
 We diversify trainer perspectives, centre practitioner experience, and avoid defaulting to Western-led delivery models. |